-Hungary: Decreased sales at MOL led to a loss10.
-August 2020. / SEE Energy News
+Hungary: Decreased sales at MOL led to a loss, SEE Energy News

 Due to the coronavirus pandemic, at Hungarian oil and gas company MOL sales plummeted and the company recorded a loss in the amount of 120 million euros in the second quarter of 2020.